 Profile: Pearson PLC (PSO.N)

-Pearson plc (Pearson), incorporated on August 12, 1897, is an international media and education company with its principal operations in the education, business information and consumer publishing markets.
-The Company delivers the content in a range of forms and through a variety of channels, including books, newspapers and online services.
-It offers services, as well as content, from test creation, administration and processing to teacher development and school software.
-It operates in more than 70 countries worldwide, its major markets are the United States (55% of sales) and Europe (22% of sales).
-Pearson consists of three worldwide businesses: Pearson Education, The FT Group and The Penguin Group.
-Effective August 27, 2013, Pearson acquired BioBehavioral Diagnostics Co.
+Pearson plc (Pearson), incorporated on August 12, 1897, is an international education and media company.
+The Company has operations in the education, business information and consumer publishing markets.
+The Company operates through three segments: North America, Core and Growth.
+The Company creates and manages intellectual property, which it promotes and sells to its customers under brand names.
+It has three lines of business corresponding to the stages of learning: schools, higher education and professional, which includes the Financial Times (FT) Group.
+The Company delivers its content in a range of forms and through a range of channels, including books and online services.
+The Company offers services, as well as content, from test creation, administration and processing to teacher development and school software.
+It operates in approximately 70 countries across the world.
+Pearson consists of its education business, including the FT Group and holds interest in Penguin Random House.